franciscoabsampaio/spark-connect-server/README.md

 **It is not tested for production.**

-*Instead*, It was created in the context of the [Spark Connect client for Rust](https://github.com/franciscoabsampaio/spark-connect) and [Swellow](https://github.com/franciscoabsampaio/swellow) projects to facilitate testing and development, in easy, reproducible fashion!
+*Instead*, it was created in the context of the [Spark Connect client for Rust](https://github.com/franciscoabsampaio/spark-connect) and [Swellow](https://github.com/franciscoabsampaio/swellow) projects to facilitate testing and development, in easy, reproducible fashion!

 Feel free to use it.
 If you wish to productize it further, let me know!